 At least until I did some thinking and put some things together.

 We cannot in good conscience blame the government for all our problems.
 We elected these people.
 It’s not as if they were imposed on us by some outside force.
 We picked them.
 It’s also not as if queer story hour or the gender unicorn appeared out of the clear-blue sky sometime in 2020.
 Those kinds of ideas slowly became acceptable and eventually mainstream because individuals rejected truth about God (Romans 1:19-22).
 Anytime humans willfully reject truth lies fill the void and we do and believe weird things that are ultimately foolish, silly and even evil (Romans 1:23-32).
 Sin is why respect for human life has evaporated into thin air.
-Sin is at the root of the barbaric practice of transforming boys into girls.
+Sin is at the root of the barbaric practice of transitioning boys into girls and girls into boys.
 Sin and its offspring selfishness are why the birth rate is plummeting.
 Sin is the reason public discourse has crumbled and why we routinely have riots in the street.
 Sin is why many major cities are no longer safe places.

 We did this to ourselves.

 Sin inevitably leads to judgment and that’s where we’re living right now.
 Even in church world it’s not popular to use the J-word.
 I’m using it anyway.
 Judgment.
 The world is under judgment.
 Not just America or Mexico or England or Russia.
-The whole stupid world has fallen under the judgment of God for rejecting Him and embracing every kind of depravity imaginable (Romans 1:30).
+The whole stupid world has fallen under the judgment of God for rejecting Him and embracing every kind of depravity and ridiculous idea imaginable (Romans 1:30).
 Irrational fear, dumb leaders, loss of personal rights and censorship are not just the result of people being stupid or governments being evil.
 Those things are God’s attempt to get us to come to our senses and repent before we sin ourselves into extinction.
 This does not mean God is angry at every single person on the planet.
 God is slow to judge partly because in any judgment it is impossible separate the righteous from the wicked.
 The righteous always suffer the consequences of sins they didn’t commit.
 Nonetheless, there comes a point where even our good, gracious longsuffering God must say “no more” in order to stay true to Himself and keep humanity from self-destructing.

 So, what is a Christian to do?